 Penalty: a level 3 fine.

-[Regulation 18 amended in Gazette 4 Oct 2011 p.
+[Regulation 18 amended: Gazette 4 Oct 2011 p.
 3950; 5 Feb 2016 p.
 363-4.]

 19. Chief Officer may direct that SSAN be analysed

 (1) The Chief Officer may give a person importing or exporting an SSAN a written notice that directs the person, at the person’s expense, to have the SSAN analysed by a person specified, within a period specified, and in accordance with directions specified, in the notice.